junix27/HREP-USER-GUIDES/README.md

 1. Start with the appropriate user guides to understand the interfaces
 2. For administrators, review the configuration guides
 3. For developers, explore the developer's guides for implementation details

-## Contributing to Documentation

-To contribute to this documentation repository:

-1. Fork the repository
-2. Make your changes or additions
-3. Submit a pull request with a clear description of your updates

----

-For additional support, please contact the system administrator or development team.